tbeucler/HybridESM/README.md

-# Towards Hybrid Earth System Modeling
+# Towards Hybrid Earth System Modeling: A Living Review

 This page reviews and organizes emerging hybrid Earth System Models (ESMs), which combine Machine Learning (ML) and physics-based components, alphabetically.
 Hybrid ESMs retain essential components for physical consistency (e.g., the dynamical core) while using ML to enhance parameterizations for small-scale processes (e.g., clouds).
 These models hold promise for improving long-term projections of Earth's physical climate and biogeochemical cycles.